F5Networks/f5-cloud-failover-extension/docs/userguide/troubleshooting.rst

         curl -su admin: -X POST -d '{"action":"dry-run"}' http://localhost:8100/mgmt/shared/cloud-failover/trigger | jq .

      ..
-Tip:: Check the ``associate`` section of the response to confirm the desired objects will be re-mapped.
-For example, if failing over a set of expected VIP addresses, confirm those addresses are present in the ``associate`` section.
+Tip:: Check the ``toActive`` section of the response to confirm the desired objects will be re-mapped.
+For example, if failing over a set of expected VIP addresses, confirm those addresses are present in the ``toActive`` section.

       .. code-block:: bash